jump-dev/JuMP.jl/docs/src/tutorials/algorithms/parallelism.md

 ## GPU parallelism

-JuMP does not support GPU programming, and few solvers support execution on a GPU.
+JuMP does not support GPU programming, but some solvers support execution on a GPU.

-One exeption is [SCS.jl](@ref), which supports using a GPU to internally solve a system of linear equations.
+One example is [SCS.jl](@ref), which supports using a GPU to internally solve a system of linear equations.
 If you are on `x86_64` Linux machine, do:
 ```julia
 using JuMP, SCS, SCS_GPU_jll